Ga-Sebotse: Demographics

 An overwhelming majority of the villagers' ethnicity is African, with a small minority of South Asian shopowners and mixed-race offspring, mostly young children.
 The main language spoken is Northern Sotho (the Sepedi dialect).
-Xitsonga and Urdu are the prominent minority languages.
-The religion of Christianity is dominant, although it is now under heavy challenge from the newly introduced religion of Islam.
+Xitsonga and Urdu are the two prominent minority languages.
+The dominant religion is Christianity, although it is currently facing challenges from the newly introduced religion of Islam.

 Employment

-There is a high rate of unemployment in Ga-Sebotse mainly due to the fact that very little infrastructure exists and the main urban centres of the province are located far away from the settlement.
+There is a high rate of unemployment in Ga-Sebotse mainly due to the lack of infrastructure and the main urban centres of the province are located far away from the settlement.
 Another factor is that Aganang is a rural municipality.
-However, residents of village are also set to benefit from the development of the Tibane Shopping Centre through employment opportunities.
+However, residents of the village are also set to benefit from the development of the Tibane Shopping Centre through employment opportunities.
 The new shopping centre will be located in Tibane, about 16 km southeast.
 It is also expected that the crime rate will be reduced as the many unemployed youths of the settlement and surrounding areas are going to seek employment opportunities at the location.